The best free video editing software: how to cut clips without the cost

 Get pro features at zero cost with the best free video editing software.

-Adobe's video editing software works on both Windows and Mac and is the industry standard, offering professional features for a subscription fee.
-You can try it for free for seven days – enough time to complete a project?
+Adobe's video editing software is the industry standard for both Windows and Mac.
+And while this subscription software isn't free, you can try it for free for seven days, which could be enough time to complete a project.

 The quick list